Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; A Comprehensive Analysis of Design Patterns for REST API SDKs.md

 tags:
   - blog
   - dev
+  - archive
 author: Vineeth Voruganti
+description: A deep dive into SDK design patterns, comparing object-oriented vs singleton approaches & evaluating code generation platforms for API client libraries.
 ---
 > [!custom]  WELCOME TO THE PLASTIC [[archive|ARCHIVE]]
 > This blog post has been archived because it's legacy content that's out-of-date or deprecated.
 We keep this content around so those interested can dig into the evolution of our projects & thinking.
 >
-> This post contains Vineeth's (Plastic Co-founder/CTO) notes on the early design of Honcho's SDKs.
-For the most up to date SDK reference, check out the [Honcho Docs](https://docs.honcho.dev).
+> This post contains Vineeth's (Plastic's Co-founder & CTO) notes on the early design of Honcho's SDKs.
+For the most up-to-date SDK reference, check out the [Honcho Docs](https://docs.honcho.dev).
 >
 > Enjoy.